salmanhilabi/mern-registration-auth-app/README.md

 2, Passport.js where middleware session starts

-3, helper.js where registeration, login and passwordChanges function is setup
+3, helper.js where registeration, login and passwordChange function is setup